f5devcentral/f5-big-iq-lab/docs/class8/module1/lab1.rst

 Lab 1.1: Proactive Bot Defense Configuration and Monitoring
 -----------------------------------------------------------
-Protects apps from automated attacks by bots and other malicious tools.
+BIG-IP BOT protection protects apps from automated attacks by bots and other malicious tools.

 The goal of this lab is to show how to use BIG-IQ to configure the BOT protection to an HTTP Application Service and how to use BIG-IQ BOT Dashboards to monitors the BOT traffic.

 .. note:: This lab requires BIG-IP 14.1 and BIG-IQ 7.0 minimum.
           AVR also needs to be provisioned on the device.
 See more details `K12121934`_.

 .. _`K12121934`: https://support.f5.com/csp/article/K12121934

 Official documentation about BOT Monitoring on BIG-IQ can be found on the `BIG-IQ Knowledge Center`_.

 .. _`BIG-IQ Knowledge Center`: https://techdocs.f5.com/en-us/bigiq-7-0-0/mitigating-managing-bot-defense-using-big-iq/monitoring-bot-defense-activity.html

+Workflow
+^^^^^^^^

+1. **David** creates the Log Destinations and Publisher either using the UI or the API/AS3
+2. **Larry** creates the BOT Defense & Logging Profile
+3. **David** creates the AS3 template and reference BOT profilecreated by **Larry** in the template.
+4. **David** creates the application service using the template created previously.
+5. **Larry** review the BIG-IQ BOT dahsboards

+Prerequists
+^^^^^^^^^^^

 Connect as **david** on BIG-IQ.